-In November 2016, the FASB issued Accounting Standards Update ("ASU") 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash, which requires restricted cash to be presented with cash and cash equivalents on the consolidated statement of cash flows when reconciling the beginning-of-period and end-of-period total amounts and disclosure of how the amounts on the consolidated statement of cash flows reconciles to the balance sheet.
+In November 2016, the FASB issued Accounting Standards Update ("ASUâ€□) 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash, which requires restricted cash to be presented with cash and cash equivalents on the consolidated statement of cash flows when reconciling the beginning-of-period and end-of-period total amounts and disclosure of how the amounts on the consolidated statement of cash flows reconciles to the balance sheet.
 The Company early adopted the standard as of January 1, 2017, on a retrospective basis, wherein the statement of cash flow of each period presented was adjusted to reflect the effects of applying the new guidance.
 The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported within the consolidated balance sheets that sum to the total of the same amounts shown in the consolidated statements of cash flows:

-Year Ended I December 31,
+2016 201 l,

-2016 2017
+7

-(In thou isands)
+(In thousands)

-Cash and cash equivalents \$ 50,838 \$ 32,451
+Cash and cash equivalents \$ 50,838 \$ 32 ,451

-Restricted cash 200
+Restricted cash 200 -

-Total cash, cash equivalents, and restricted cash \$ 51,038 \$ 32,451
+Total cash, cash equivalents, and restricted cash \$ 51,038 \$ 32 ,451